How to Make Korean Cucumber Kimchi (Oi Sobagi) – Easy Summer Recipe

 Tip.
 Pressing the tops together helps spread the seasoning to the outer skin and gives the cucumber a nice, tidy shape.

-7. Let it rest and ferment
+7. Let it Rest and Ferment

 Place the stuffed cucumbers in an airtight container.
 Let them rest at room temperature for 3–4 hours, then store in the fridge.
 They’ll be ready to enjoy after 1–2 days.